oracle/truffleruby/doc/contributor/updating-ruby.md

 ## Create reference branches

-For both the current version of Ruby you're using, and the new version, create reference branches that include unmodified MRI sources.
+For both the current version of Ruby you're using and the new version create reference branches (in the TruffleRuby repository) that include unmodified MRI sources.

 Check out the version of Ruby you want to create the branch for in `../ruby`, e.g.: